First Aid: Bleeding

 Tip the person's head slightly forward and sit quietly.
 Maintain pressure on the nose for at least 5 minutes.

 Don't tilt the person's head backward.
 This may cause blood to run backward into the person's mouth and throat.

-Don't destroy the clot by blowing or rubbing nose after the bleeding stops.
+Don't destroy the clot by blowing or rubbing the nose after the bleeding stops.

 Bleeding: How much is too much?

 The victim’s age, body size, and overall health all help determine when bleeding becomes serious.
 Concentrate on the victim’s condition and appearance—not on the amount of blood lost.
 Bleeding from head wounds and nose bleeds can be dramatic while still being safe.
 Watch the victim for signs of shock.
 If any shock symptoms appear, blood loss is a threat to life.

 © 2000-2022 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.